Acting Courses Sydney

 The Screen Actors Space

 This is a short introduction to film acting for students who wants to understand just the basics of screen acting and the SAS ‘whole-istic’ approach.
 It will involve physical and voice training as well as acting for the screen.
-There will be no showreel but students will be taught to capture auditions on their smart phones and also will have the opportunity to progress to our One Year Screen Acting Course without auditioning.
+There will be no showreel as such but students will be taught to capture auditions on their smart phones and also will have the opportunity to make show scene on their phones or copy onto their USB.
 The course will be taught by Chrissie Koltai, Lisa Schouw and Stephen Wallace with extra input from Ross McGregor.

 Exploring different methods, both established and new.
 We will concentrate on finding the most appropriate ones to suit your personal processes of learning, the understanding of human nature and how to build character and personality.
 How to improvise, how to research, how to build and express character.